How Technical Writers Document APIs

 Make a test plan and run extensive tests to validate the API’s functioning.

-9. Review and Gather Feedback
+9. Review and Gather Documentation Feedback

 Writing is only half the battle—getting feedback is where the magic happens.